 Grace Chin (President)

-Grace Chin is a Vancouver, British Columbia-based writer, editor, arts administrator, and content marketing specialist.
-Together with Kathy Leung, she is co-founder of the non-profit Pan Asian Staged Reading Society — a pan-Asian script development organization which produces the seasonal staged reading event, Scripting Aloud.
-Produced work as a playwright includes “Twisting Fortunes,” “The Quickie,” and “The C-Word,” all at Studio 1398 (formerly PTC Studio).
-Most recently, her one-act play “The Eulogy” was workshopped in translation in Tokyo, Japan, and she has been independently commissioned to write a one-act play, “Night Terrors,” for ARC Works.
-As a performer, Grace can be seen on episodic television for ABC, CBS, CW, E!, Showcase, Hallmark, and the CBC.
-Previously, she served a full term on the board of Vancouver Asian Canadian Theatre and was Festival Director of the Vancouver Asian Film Festival for five years.
-Her short fiction appears in Strike the Wok: An Anthology of Contemporary Chinese Canadian Fiction (TSAR Publications/Mawenzi House Publishers), and was featured online in CBC Radio Three British Columbia.
-She has also authored book reviews for the Asian Canadian literary magazine, Ricepaper.
+Grace Chin is a Vancouver, British Columbia-based creative writer and editor, performer, producer, arts administrator, and content marketing specialist.
+Together with Kathy Leung, she is co-founder of the Pan Asian Staged Reading Society for script development, which produces the seasonal staged reading event, Scripting Aloud.
+As a performer, Grace has appeared on episodic series for ABC, CBS, CW, E!, Showcase, Hallmark, and most recently the CBC as well as Netflix, and in the feature film “Age of Adaline.”
+Previously, she served on the board of Vancouver Asian Canadian Theatre and was Festival Director of the Vancouver Asian Film Festival.
+She is also a produced playwright and published author.

 Kathy Leung (Vice President)